If your question is not answered below, please consider posting it to the page on Github.

 No. Request Network is a hybrid on/off-chain protocol storing the majority of request contents in IPFS.
 Only the content-addressable ID (CID) is stored on-chain, on Gnosis Chain.

 Yes.
 Payments are linked to requests via a Payment Reference derived from the request contents.
-Therefore, it is possible to calculate the paymentReference
+Therefore, it is possible to calculate the paymentReference and execute a payment before creating the corresponding request.

 Yes and No.